The aim is to improve the energy efficiency of public and commercial buildings, and ultimately reduce carbon emissions.

 All air conditioning systems with a combined cooling capacity greater than 12kW are required to have a valid Air Conditioning Inspection report and a certificate in place, with financial penalties present for non-compliance.
 Inspections for systems above 250kW have been compulsory since January 2009 and systems 12kW – 250kW since January 2011.

-An inspection can only be undertaken by an accredited Energy Assessor and must be carried out at least once every five years.
+An inspection can only be undertaken by an accredited Air Conditioning Inspector and must be carried out at least once every five years.